rgmining/tripadvisor/README.md

 Note that this installation will download a big data file from the [original web site](http://times.cs.uiuc.edu/~wang296/Data/).

+This package uses `bz2` internally.
+If your python doesn't have that package (try `import bz2`), rebuild python before installation.

 ## Usage
 This package provides module `tripadvisor` and this module provides `load` function.